Asia's abalone fever feared wiping out the gourmet mollusc in South Africa

 In one case, a syndicate poached 55 tons in five months, storing the abalone at a disused chicken battery along South Africa's west coast.
 The premises were raided after a tip-off to police who caught three suspects.

 Another group slipped through 10 shipping containers of contraband before authorities intercepted two more en route to Hong Kong.
-The contents of one of the seized containers were estimated at $3.5 million (2.1 million pounds), police said.
+The contents of one of the seized containers were estimated at $3.5 million, police said.

 EXTINCTION THREAT

-Abalone is mainly fished commercially in Japan, Australia, New Zealand, Mexico, Oman and South Africa, where 300 commercial licence holders can take no more than 150 tons a year between them.
+Abalone is mainly fished commercially in Japan, Australia, New Zealand, Mexico, Oman and South Africa, where 300 commercial license holders can take no more than 150 tons a year between them.

 However, wildlife trade monitoring group TRAFFIC estimates the illegal 2012 harvest at 1,700 tons - way more than the local population of the mollusc, which takes nearly a decade to reach maturity, can support.